 - Google, Facebook, Twitter, and Amazon are all powered by Linux.
 Yes, Linux is not among the most popular OS for the general consumers.
 But, Linux leads the Industry.

 - It is widely considered that Open Source is better than proprietary.
-Well, you can definitely argue with the fact saying “proprietary” does come with benefits that Open source projects does not have.
+Well, you can definitely argue with the fact saying “proprietary” does come with benefits that Open source projects do not have.
 However, the number of advantages that come with an Open Source project is very high compared to what benefits one gets with the proprietary program.

 - HotWired, now known as Wired.com, invented the web banner advertisement concept.

-- The first web browser was invented in 1990 by Sir Tim Berners-Lee.
+- Interesting computer technology facts about web browsers is – The first web browser was invented in 1990 by Sir Tim Berners-Lee.
 It was called as the “WorldWideWeb” (not to be confused with WWW).
 Later, it was renamed as the “Nexus”.

 - The first website that went online was “info.cern.ch”, which was also created by Tim Berners-Lee at the research lab CERN 1990.